Azure/azure-sdk-for-go/documentation/new-version-quickstart.md

 You will need to authenticate to Azure either by using Azure CLI to sign in or setting environment variables.

+### Upgrade Go version

+You could download and install the latest version of Go from [here](https://go.dev/doc/install).
+It will replace the existed Go on your machine.
+If you want to install multiple Go versions on the same machine, you could refer this [doc](https://go.dev/doc/manage-install).

 ### Using Azure CLI to Sign In

 You could easily use `az login` in command line to sign in to Azure via your default browser.
 Detail instructions can be found in [Sign in with Azure CLI](https://docs.microsoft.com/cli/azure/authenticate-azure-cli).